MahmoudEssam707/portfolio-projects/Data-Science/Handwritten Reco/README.md

 # Handwritten Digit Classification with Artificial Neural Networks (ANN)

-In this AI project, we aim to recognize handwritten digits using a Convolutional Neural Network (CNN).
+In this AI project, we aim to recognize handwritten digits using a Artificial Neural Network (ANN).
 We will be working with the **MNIST dataset**, which consists of 60,000 grayscale images of handwritten single digits ranging from 0 to 9, along with their corresponding labels.

 ## MNIST Dataset